Focused on Keeping You Safe

 When performing elective surgeries Middlesex Health is following all guidelines from the Centers for Disease Control & Prevention, the Connecticut Department of Public Health, the Centers for Medicare & Medicaid Services and our own infectious disease specialists.

 You must get tested for COVID-19 prior to undergoing any surgical procedure at Middlesex Health regardless of whether you have symptoms of COVID-19 and regardless of your vaccination status.
 One of our patient navigators will contact you to schedule your COVID-19 test, which will take place approximately two to three days before your procedure.
-You will have the option of going to a Middlesex Health lab facility to be tested.

 If you test positive for COVID-19 and your surgery is purely elective, your health care provider will contact you directly.
 Your procedure will be postponed for two weeks or until your surgeon believes it is safe for you to have surgery.